Breastfeeding Education and Support

 Western Montana Clinic Pediatric Department is here to help you before and after your baby arrives.

-We encourage you to schedule a lactation consultation right away if you and your baby are having any of the following issues:
+We encourage you to contact your provider right away if you and your baby are having any of the following issues:

 Inability to latch or difficulty latching

 Use of a nipple shield or supplemental nursing system is necessary

 Low milk supply or milk has not come in by 3 days post-delivery

 Plugged ducts or mastitis - tell the appointment staff when you call or your appointment